TERMS AND CONDITIONS

 WHAT TO EXPECT

-In addition to general massage, after discussion with you following assessment, I may use several other techniques during your treatment if appropriate.
+In addition to massage after discussion with you following assessment, I may use several other soft tissue techniques during your treatment if deemed clinically appropriate.
 The use of kinesiology taping or dry needling within an appointment does not incur an extra charge.

 If you have a specific condition you would like to discuss, please contact me.
 Please be assured that all enquiries are dealt with in the strictest professional confidence.